zackspica/zackspica.github/about.md

     <img src="{{ site.baseurl }}/images/earth.jpg">
 </div>
 <div class="col-12 col-sm-8">
-    <p>Zack received his PhD in geophysics from the Universidad Nacional Autónoma de México, Mexico in 2015.
-His PhD was focused on imaging active volcanoes using correlations of ambient seismic field: a technique with which we can extract coherent waves propagating between seismometers by correlating interference patterns of chaotic waves.
-Zack joined the earthquake seismology group led by Greg Beroza in the fall of 2015.
-His research aims to gain a better understanding of the Earth via a combination of observational and interpretational work on seismic data.
-He is interested in imaging the Earth at every scale - i.e., from the shallow sub-surface to the deepest Earth interfaces such as the core mantle boundary -, understanding volcanic and hydrothermal systems and predicting ground motion caused by earthquakes.
-More broadly, the integration of his research helps mitigating the risks that certain and inevitable natural disasters pose to human populations.</p>
+    <p>I received my PhD in geophysics from the Universidad Nacional Autónoma de México, Mexico in 2015.
+My PhD was focused on imaging active volcanoes using correlations of ambient seismic field: a technique with which we can extract coherent waves propagating between seismometers by correlating interference patterns of chaotic waves.
+I joined the earthquake seismology group led by Greg Beroza in the fall of 2015.
+My research aims to gain a better understanding of the Earth via a combination of observational and interpretational work on seismic data.
+I am interested in imaging the Earth at every scale - i.e., from the shallow sub-surface to the deepest Earth interfaces such as the core mantle boundary -, understanding volcanic and hydrothermal systems and predicting ground motion caused by earthquakes.
+More broadly, the integration of my research helps mitigating the risks that certain and inevitable natural disasters pose to human populations.</p>

 <h5>Education and Employments</h5>
 <ul><li>Postdoctoral Scholar, 2015-Current, Stanford University, California</li>